Covid 19 coronavirus: Simon Wilson: Which tourists and migrants do we need now?

 The desperate need to restore tourism has given oxygen to the old complaint that we need more of the right sort of people and fewer of the wrong sort.
 Trouble is, we don't agree who the right sort of people are.

-There's a petition circulating to ban campervan tourists.
+There's a petition circulating to ban non-resident freedom campers.
 Wrong sort, apparently: they don't spend money on restaurants or accommodation and they've been very badly toilet trained.
 More golfers in hotels, please.

 But hang on.
 New Zealand's an outdoor and adventure paradise, also green and clean and proudly egalitarian, despite some evidence that's not 100% purely true.
 Assuming travel becomes possible, we will always attract hordes of budget tourists.
 Why shouldn't we?